Bob Rule: Early years

 Rule played high school basketball at Riverside Polytechnic High School.

 Early in his college career, Rule played under the legendary Jerry Tarkanian, then head coach at Riverside Community College.
 It was under Tarkanian that Rule honed his defensive and footwork skills.
-In 1964, Rule was named the Most Valuable Player of the California Junior College State Championships after leading the Riverside City College Tigers to a 35-0 record and the school's first state championship team.
+In 1964, Rule was named the Most Valuable Player of the California Junior College State Championships after leading the Riverside City College Tigers to a 35–0 record and the school's first state championship team.
 Looking back years later, in retirement, Tarkanian commented that Rule "might be the best player I ever coached" and that Rule was "the most dominant player in the history of California junior college basketball."

 Rule then transferred to and starred at Colorado State for two seasons.
 In 1966, Rule and Colorado State made the NCAA tournament but lost to a Houston team that featured future Hall of Famer Elvin Hayes.

-Rule played in the Amateur Athletic Association for the Denver Capitol Federal during the 1966-67 season and was named an All-American.
+Rule played in the Amateur Athletic Union for the Denver Capitol Federal during the 1966–67 season and was named an All-American.

 NBA

 A second round pick in the 1967 NBA draft, Rule quickly became one of the stars of Seattle's expansion franchise.
 Named to the 1967–68 NBA All-Rookie Team, Rule's 18.1 points per game average stood as the SuperSonics rookie record for forty seasons, until broken by Kevin Durant in 2008.
 His rebounding average of 9.5 is the second best ever by a SuperSonics rookie, behind only Pete Cross's 12.0 in the 1970–71 season.
 Also during his rookie season, Rule scored 47 points in a game against the Los Angeles Lakers — still a SuperSonics rookie record.

 Rule's game grew stronger during the next two seasons.
 In the 1968–69 season, he averaged 24.0 points per game and 11.5 rebounds per game.
 In the 1969–70 season, he averaged 24.6 points per game and 10.3 rebounds per game, scored 40 or more points on five separate occasions (including a then-SuperSonics record of 49 points in a game against the Philadelphia 76ers), and played in the 1970 NBA All-Star Game.

 In the 1970–71 season, Rule began the season averaging 32.7 points per game and 13.7 rebounds per game over the first three games.
-In the fourth game, after scoring 21 points and pulling down five rebounds in the first half, Rule had a season-ending torn achilles tendon, ending his season at 29.8 points per game and 11.5 rebounds per game Rule never regained his All-Star form and saw limited playing time thereafter.
+In the fourth game, after scoring 21 points and pulling down five rebounds in the first half, Rule had a season-ending torn achilles tendon, ending his season at 29.8 points per game and 11.5 rebounds per game.
+Rule never regained his All-Star form and saw limited playing time thereafter.
 By 1974 his career was over.

 Later years

 Rule was inducted into the Riverside City College Athletics Hall of Fame in 2011.

-Rule died on September 5, 2019 in Riverside, California.
+Rule died on September 5, 2019, in Riverside, California.